United States Gold Type Coins

 41453606

-Choice $4150 Rare in Mint State, Few Finer CAC Approved, Sparkling Frosted Luster, Osprey Collection.
+Choice $3750 Rare in Mint State, Few Finer CAC Approved, Sparkling Frosted Luster, Osprey Collection.
+Consignor Price Reduction.
 Another San Francisco $5 gold date that sports a reasonable mintage but is rare in choice Mint State.
 Even in the late 19th century, west coast coinage had few collectors to selectively "put pieces away" for the long term.
 As a result, the 1895-S date brings a substantial premium when CAC approved.
 All but 9 of the 45 approved are at the circulated level.
 The Osprey Collection is offering a choice example that exhibits pretty sparkling frosty luster and swirling cartwheels.
 Coloration is a light honey-gold.
 Scattered field chatter accounts for the certified grade.
 Only four are finer.
 Fairly priced for the rarity.
 Housed in PCGS Gen 6.1 (2020-2022) holder with CAC approval.
 The label captures the Fairmont Collection pedigree.

 Gold G$5 1901S 1901-S